Hartford Cerebral Palsy Attorney

 Choosing a local attorney for your cerebral palsy case ensures they have familiarity with the local court systems, legal standards, and potential jurors.
 Our Hartford-based team knows the ins and outs of Connecticut law, enabling us to tailor our strategy effectively and present the strongest case possible.

-What is the Statute of Limitations for Cerebral Palsy Cases in Connecticut?
+What Is the Statute of Limitations for Cerebral Palsy Cases in Connecticut?

 In Connecticut, the statute of limitations for medical malpractice claims is generally two years from the date of the injury, or two years from when the injury was discovered, but not more than three years from the date of the event.
-It’s essential to consult with an attorney as soon as possible to ensure your case is filed within these timeframes.
+It’s essential to consult with an attorney as soon as possible to help ensure your case is filed within these timeframes.